AgentLeak: A Benchmark for Internal-Channel Privacy Leakage in Multi-Agent LLM Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{ulti-agent} Large Language Model (LLM) systems~\cite{Wang_2024, xi2023risepotentiallargelanguage} are reshaping enterprise workflows from healthcare scheduling to financial compliance to legal discovery.
+\PARstart{M}{ulti-agent} Large Language Model (LLM) systems~\cite{Wang_2024, xi2023risepotentiallargelanguage} are reshaping enterprise workflows from healthcare scheduling to financial compliance to legal discovery.
 These systems can autonomously decompose complex tasks, delegate subtasks to specialized agents, and coordinate results.
-As such, enterprises are increasingly deploying them on sensitive data: protected health information, financial records, legal documents.
+As such, enterprises are increasingly deploying them on sensitive data: protected health information, financial records, legal documents~\cite{li2025personal}.

-However, to perform many of these tasks, agents must access and share user data, raising a critical question: do they handle sensitive information appropriately when coordinating with each other?
+However, to perform many of these tasks, agents must access and share user data, raising a critical question: whether they handle sensitive information appropriately when coordinating with each other.
 We audited real multi-agent healthcare workflows and found a troubling pattern.
 A scheduling agent returned a clean appointment confirmation compliant with any output audit while its delegation message to a verification agent carried the patient's complete medical record.
 The final output passed review; the privacy violation went undetected.

 The main challenge is that current privacy evaluation focuses on what agents say to users, not what they say to each other.
-Existing benchmarks audit final outputs~\cite{debenedetti2024agentdojodynamicenvironmentevaluate} or investigate models about privacy norms~\cite{shao2025privacylensevaluatingprivacynorm}.
-As such, in practice, we need agents that not only reason about privacy but execute handling complex inputs and completing multi-step tasks while appropriately managing sensitive information \textit{in action}, including during internal coordination.
+Existing benchmarks audit final outputs~\cite{debenedetti2024agentdojodynamicenvironmentevaluate} or assess model awareness of privacy norms~\cite{shao2025privacylensevaluatingprivacynorm}.
+As such, in practice, we need agents that not only reason about privacy but also handle complex inputs and complete multi-step tasks while appropriately managing sensitive information \textit{in action}, including during internal coordination.
 For example, AgentDojo~\cite{debenedetti2024agentdojodynamicenvironmentevaluate} tests prompt injection robustness but audits only final outputs.
 On the other hand, PrivacyLens~\cite{shao2025privacylensevaluatingprivacynorm} measures privacy norm awareness at the model level, not system behavior under real coordination.
-Safety benchmarks~\cite{huang2024trustllmtrustworthinesslargelanguage} measure refusal rates, not data flow.
+Safety benchmarks~\cite{huang2024trustllmtrustworthinesslargelanguage, wang2024decodingtrustcomprehensiveassessmenttrustworthiness} measure refusal rates, not data flow.

 To this end, we posit that multi-agent systems should follow the principle of \textbf{data minimization}~\cite{biega2020operationalizinglegalprincipledata} in action: an agent should expose sensitive information only if it is genuinely required to complete its task.
 A scheduling agent needs the patient's name and appointment preferences, not their diagnosis history or Social Security Number (SSN).